2022 Genesis G70 Review, Ratings, Specs, Prices, and Photos

 The elegant interior’s snug by any measure, but its front seats hit a socially acceptable sweet spot for firmness and grip.
 The rear seats won’t suit big passengers, even if there are only two, and the 10.5-cubic-foot-trunk doesn’t exactly invite a long weekend trip with friends.

-Safety ratings have slipped this year, but the G70 still has standard automatic emergency braking.
+Safety ratings still aren't complete, but the G70 still has standard automatic emergency braking.

 How much does the 2022 Genesis G70 cost?